 ALTERNATE ART SPACES - Columbia area Best Mattress, 2930 Devine Street, Columbia.
-Through May 2 - "37th Spring Juried Exhibit of the Trenholm Artists Guild".
+Mar.
+5 - May 2 - "37th Spring Juried Exhibit of the Trenholm Artists Guild".
+A reception and awards ceremony will be held on Mar.
+9, from 6-8pm.
 Greenville mixed media artist Nathan Bertling will judge the show.
 The show will include approximately sixty two- and three-dimensional art pieces created by many renowned midlands-area artists.
 More information on TAG can be found at its website at (www.TrenholmArtistsGuild.org).
 Hours: Mon.-Fri., 10am-6pm & Sat., 10am-5pm.
 Contact: 803/779-2408.